hphelion/documentation/commercial/GA1/commerical.services-identity-using.md

 * View information on the policies associated with a domain, including names, IDs, and the user that owns the policy.
 * Update a specified policy, including names, IDs, and the user that owns the policy.
 * Delete a policy.

+**REVIEWERS: ARE ADMINS ABLE TO PERFORM THESE TASKS?
+THEY CAME FROM AN EARLIER DRAFT OF THE IDENTITY DOCS.**

+### Manage Endpoints

+Create and delete endpoints associated with a service.

+### Manage Endpoint Filtering

+Find endpoint filtered by a specific attribute or service type.

+### Issue Token

+Issue a new UUID or PKI token for a user.

+### Signature Validation

+Manage EC2 and S3 signature validation.

+### Manage Federated Access

+Configure federated access for use in HP Helion OpenStack.

+### Resetting a user password ###

+Use the Identity service to reset a password for a user.

 ## For more information ##